Kong/insomnia-docs/docs/insomnia/grpc.md

 "root.proto" imports all other proto files listed in the **Library** directory.

+### gRPC Reflection
+**Available in Insomnia version 2022.7.0**
+Insomnia Supports gRPC Reflection as of version 2022.7.0.
+For more documentation on what gRPC Reflection is, please look here: https://github.com/grpc/grpc/blob/master/doc/server-reflection.md

 ### Rename Proto File

 Double click on a proto file name in order to edit it.
 Files inside a directory cannot be renamed.